Journalism’s age of experimentation ramps up

 As Seper recounts further in the piece, his workdays are longer and the emotional swings are wilder.
 None of this is easy, as I am finding out in my own post-newsroom adventures.

 But amid the ashes of the printed newspaper these are just a few glimmers of hope that individual journalists are taking the responsibility for helping their profession move forward, especially since their news organizations have done little in that regard.
-It’s essential that we all do.Explore posts in the same categories: career, journalism, media comment below, or link to this permanent URL from your own site.
+It’s essential that we all do.career, journalism, media comment below, or link to this permanent URL from your own site.